grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 The single voice has to be described by a Faust DSP program, the `mydsp_poly` class is then used to combine several voices and create a polyphonic ready DSP:

 - the [poly-dsp.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/dsp/poly-dsp.h) file contains the definition of the `mydsp_poly` class used to wrap the DSP voice into the polyphonic architecture.
 This class maintains an array of `dsp`  type of objects, manage dynamic voice allocations, control MIDI messages decoding and mapping, mixing of all running voices, and stopping a voice when its output level decreases below a given threshold.
-- as a sub-class of DSP, the `mydsp_poly` class redefines the `buildUserInterface` method.
+- as a subclass of DSP, the `mydsp_poly` class redefines the `buildUserInterface` method.
 By convention all allocated voices are grouped in a global  *Polyphonic* tabgroup.
 The first tab contains a *Voices* group, a master like component used to change parameters on all voices at the same time, with a *Panic* button to be used to stop running voices, followed by one tab for each voice.
 Graphical User Interface components will then reflect the multi-voices structure of the new polyphonic DSP

-**FIGURE**
+**TODO:  add Figure of polyphonic Instrument**

-The resulting polyphonic DSP object can be used as usual, connected with the needed audio driver, and possibly other `UI` control objects like `OSCUI`, `httpdUI`, etc. Having this new UI hierarchical view allows complete OSC control of each single voice and their control parameters, but also all voices using the master component.
+The resulting polyphonic DSP object can be used as usual, connected with the needed audio driver, and possibly other `UI` control objects like `OSCUI`, `httpdUI` etc. Having this new UI hierarchical view allows complete OSC control of each single voice and their control parameters, but also all voices using the master component.

 The following OSC messages reflect the same DSP code either compiled normally, or in polyphonic mode (only part of the OSC hierarchies are displayed here):